FiveTechSoft/mod_harbour/osx/readme.md

 **9.** From your browser go to localhost/modharbour_samples

+**10.** If you get a "don't have permission to access" error please review the logs at:

+cd /var/log/apache2

 **Included by default Apache in OSX is uncomplete, so first this to do is to properly install it:**

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"